Itheum/architecture-diagrams/live_whitepaper.md

 ## Personal Data Proofs <a name="data-proofs-1"></a>

-In the decentralized DApps ecosystem (DeFi, DAOs, or any other application use cases enabled via DApps); *Smart Contracts* enable for agreements between parties to execute based on "indisputable truths".
-For example, in a DeFi exchange, a trade transaction between two parties can happen backed by the on-chain state data that confirms that the transaction can indeed proceed (e.g. party A has the tokens to transfer and party B is entitled to receive the tokens based on some pre-agreed above condition).
-Smart contracts enable trust-less interaction to happen between multiple counter-parties.
+In the decentralized DApps ecosystem (DeFi, DAOs, and any other application use cases enabled via DApps); *Smart Contracts* allow for agreements between parties to be executed based on "indisputable truths".
+For example, in a DeFi exchange, a trade transaction between two parties can happen backed by the on-chain state data that confirms that the transaction can indeed proceed.
+For example, party A has the tokens to transfer and party B is entitled to receive the tokens based on some pre-agreed above condition.
+Smart Contracts enable trust-less interaction to happen between multiple counter-parties.
 Traditionally, transactions such as these in finance require a trusted intermediary such as a bank to coordinate.

-But *Smart Contracts do have a key limitation in that the data they have access to on-chain to facilitate such trust-less behavior is very limited*.
+That said, *Smart Contracts do have a key limitation in that the data they have access to on-chain to facilitate such trust-less behavior is very limited*.
 We only have data around transaction history and other such on-chain information (e.g. voting outcomes etc).
-For more complex trust-less applications to migrate to the blockchain, we need "richer, real-world data" to flow into smart contracts. *[ChainLink](https://chain.link/) provides this real-world data via their Decentralized Oracle Networks* and enables the technology of "hybrid smart contracts".
-These hybrid smart contracts use real-world oracle data to make decisions and carry out transactions between parties.
-ChainLink enables smart contracts to tap into real-world data like exchange price feeds, weather, or sensor data and allows for the contracts to mediate transactions between multiple parties based on outcomes resulting from smart contract code execution backed by real-world data.
+For more complex trust-less applications to migrate to the blockchain, we need "richer, real-world data" to flow into Smart Contracts. *[ChainLink](https://chain.link/) provides this real-world data via their Decentralized Oracle Networks* and enables the technology of "Hybrid Smart Contracts".
+These hybrid Smart Contracts use real-world oracle data to make decisions and carry out transactions between parties.
+ChainLink enables Smart Contracts to tap into real-world data like exchange price feeds, weather, or sensor data and allows for the contracts to mediate transactions between multiple parties based on outcomes resulting from Smart Contract code execution backed by real-world data.

-But if blockchain technology was to branch out and handle many more mainstream use-cases, we will need a wider variety of real-world data to flow into the smart contract world.
+However, if blockchain technology were branch out and handle many more mainstream use-cases, we will need a wider variety of real-world data to flow into the Smart Contract world.
 One type of data, in particular, that is not available today (via Chainlink or any other Oracle-based networks) but is crucial for richer blockchain use-cases - *is Personal Data*.

 As described in the above section titled "Types of Direct Trade" - the Itheum platform enables *Data Creators to place their personal data for direct peer-to-peer on-chain trade*.
 One of the *underlying qualities of this type of trade is that a "proof of the personal data" is stored on-chain*.
 This proof is then used (by a Data Consumer) to verify that the *data's veracity is untampered* before the trade happens.

-These features enabled by the Itheum Data DEX can *also be used as a "Personal Data Proof" by smart contracts to execute specific rules that enable transactions on-chain to happen that are backed by personal data*.
+These features enabled by the Itheum Data DEX can *also be used as a "Personal Data Proof" by Smart Contracts to execute specific rules that enable transactions on-chain to happen that are backed by personal data*.

 ### This revolutionary concept is best explained with an example:

-**Home Loan Application - Real Word Scenario**
+**Home Loan Application - Real World Scenario**
 Jack wants to buy a house.
 He heads over to his bank and requests a bank loan.
 The bank needs to carry out a detailed assessment to make sure Jack is eligible for the loan (i.e. can he make repayments? what is the risk he will default on it?).
-The bank does a credit check on Jack and finds that his credit history is good.
+The bank runs a credit check on Jack and finds that his credit history is good.
 The bank's home loan broker then does an extended personal due-diligence assessment.
 Jack is asked to provide his financial history, income history, and other details about his spending habits, family, dependents, and work history.
-This information is collected using a detailed bank loan application form the bank has prepared as a standard document.
+Jack's information is collected using a detailed bank loan application form the bank has prepared as a standard document.
 Once Jack fills the form he needs to attest the form as holding "true" information (via a statutory declaration that is legally binding).
-The bank assesses the details on the form and makes a decision to give Jack the loan.
+The bank then assesses the details on the form and makes a decision to give Jack the loan.
 Jack uses the loan and buys the house.

 Now let's imagine that we want to port this entire scenario to the blockchain and remove as many intermediaries as we can (the bank, the credit history provider, the home loan broker, etc.)

 **Home Loan Application - DeFi Scenario**
 Jack wants to buy a house.
-He visits a DeFi Lending DApp that is a DAO (modeled after a real-world credit union but fully decentralized) that allows for borrowing based on voting-based approval and on-chain evidence of collateral (e.g. other assets that Jack owns in the same DeFi DApp or other DApps).
+He visits a DeFi Lending DApp that is a DAO (modeled after a real-world credit union but fully decentralized).
+This DAO allows for borrowing based on voting-based approval and on-chain evidence of collateral (e.g. other assets that Jack owns in the same DeFi DApp or other DApps).
 Jack requests a loan and the DApp begins its automated due diligence process.
-As part of this process; the DApp invokes another DeFi DApp's smart contracts that allow for deep credit history checks (possibly via deep index lookups or via [the Graph](https://thegraph.com/) for more advanced lookups).
+As part of this process; the DApp invokes another DeFi DApp's Smart Contracts that allow for deep credit history checks (possibly via deep index lookups or via [the Graph](https://thegraph.com/) for more advanced lookups).
 The credit checks come back positive for Jack.
-The DeFi lending DApp then refers Jack to an application form built and run using *Itheum's Data CAT*, which includes all the due-diligence questions asked by banks during loan applications that need to be answered by an applicant directly (e.g. what is your employment history? your spending habits? your family details and other financial responsibilities? basically, all the personal information that is needed to make an informed decision about a borrowing risk but cannot be obtained using blockchain lookups).
+The DeFi lending DApp then refers Jack to an application form that is built and run using *Itheum's Data CAT*, which includes all the due-diligence questions asked by banks during loan applications that need to be answered by an applicant directly (e.g. what is your employment history? your spending habits? your family details and other financial responsibilities? basically, all the personal information that is needed to make an informed decision about a borrowing risk but cannot be obtained using blockchain lookups).
 Jack completes the form and his responses are stored inside the *Itheum Data DEX as a "Data Pack"*.
 Jack then *Advertises this Data Pack on-chain* and the *proof of his response is published on-chain* and sent to the DeFi Lending DApp as a "Personal Data Proof" as an attestation to his responses to the form.
 The DeFi Lending DApp now has all the information it has to take his application to the final DAO voting panel.
 The members of the DAO have all the attested information and proof to make a decision on the home loan (collateral confirmation, positive credit history, application form due-diligence responses, and on-chain proof).
 The DeFi Lending DApp is happy with the application and approves the loan and Jack receives the money.

 Itheum provides the complete platform for these kinds of *Personal Data Proofs* that can be used for on-chain decision-making.
 Think of Itheum as the next layer of data inflow into the blockchain world.
 Core blockchains provide transaction data, ChainLink provides real-world event data and Itheum provides Personal Data Proofs direct from the end-user.
-When used in unison; we can replicate many real-world scenarios using smart contracts and remove redundant intermediaries.
+When used in unison; we can replicate many real-world scenarios using Smart Contracts and remove redundant intermediaries.

 {% youtube xq60uTA844c %}
 > _Watch more real-world use cases and code demos_